 Minimise hot water use

 Hot water is potentially the single biggest source of energy use in your home.
+Take shorter showers.
 Wash clothes in cold water and only wash full loads.
 Run the dishwasher only when it's full and scrape plates first; then cold water rinse if they need it.
-Fit a low-flow showerhead (a cost that will pay for itself in no time) and take shorter showers.

 Control your heating and cooling costs

 Once your hot water usage is under control, heating and cooling are usually the next biggest energy guzzlers around your home.